MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 7. Save the file to any location.
 You will need to access this location in subsequent steps.

-8. In Windows Internet Explorer®, browse to https://servername/certsrv.
+8. Browse to https://servername/certsrv.
 Replace servername with the name of the server issuing certificates.

 9. Click Request a new Certificate.